Martin Ridge (historian): Biography

 Born and raised in Chicago, Ridge attended Francis W Parker School.
 He wanted to become an elementary school teacher, and obtained his BEd at the Chicago Teachers College, now Chicago State University in 1943.
 After serving in the United States Merchant Marine in World War II, he continued his studies at Northwestern University, where he obtained his PhD in 1951 under Ray Allen Billington with the thesis, Ignatius Donnelly: The Making of a Tribune.
 In 1962 the work was revised and expanded, and was published as Ignatius Donnelly: Portrait of a Politician.

 After graduation in 1951 Ridge embarked upon his academic career as lecturer at Westminster College.
 In 1955 he moved to San Diego State University; from 1966 to 1977 he taught at Indiana University, where he edited the Journal of American History.
 In 1977 he moved to southern California when he was appointed director of research at Huntington Library, and joined the California Institute of Technology faculty.
 Ridge served at the Huntington Library until his retirement in 1993, and at Caltech until 1995.

 Ridge was editor of the Journal of American History (JAH) from 1966 to 1978.
 He was awarded a Guggenheim Fellowships in 1965.
 He co-founded the Western History Association in 1961 and served as its president.

+Ridge died in Pasadena, California, on September 22, 2003, after being in failing health for some time.